nikitaan1/my-coding-temple-ship-log/advancedNavTec.md

-This is my new navigation methods file which doesn't work
+This is my new navigation methods file